Pollution Prevention and Resource Recycling

 Basic Approach

 The management of hazardous chemicals, waste, and wastewater must be reliably handled in accordance with laws and regulations.
 The Daifuku Group is working to reduce the burden on the global environment, including local communities, through initiatives to prevent environmental pollution and reduce the use of water and other resources.
-The Daifuku Environmental Vision 2050 (revised in May 2023) establishes the promotion of resource recycling as one of our critical issue areas, and we are working to extend the service life of our products, minimize the amount of waste generated at our production sites, and increase recycling of used products and parts.
+The Daifuku Environmental Vision 2050 establishes the promotion of resource recycling as one of our critical issue areas, and we are working to extend the service life of our products, minimize the amount of waste generated at our production sites, and increase recycling of used products and parts.

 Major Initiatives

-Waste generated (Japan) *Including valuable waste
+Waste generated (Japan) *including valuable waste

-Waste recycling rate (Japan) *Including valuable waste
+Waste recycling rate (Japan) *including valuable waste

 Water consumption (Japan)